cedoor/brexit-lang/README.md

 ### Setup cluster

-After the creation of the instances, you can setup all the nodes with the following command:
+After the creation of the instances, check again that the paths on the `.env` file are correct and setup all the nodes with the following command:

 ```bash
 bash scripts/setup_instances.sh .env